 labyrinth.
 Conquistador after conquistador plunged to his

-death in disguised pits, dying in agony impaled upon sharp stakes.
-The body count would make Rambo look like a
+of agony as they died impaled upon sharp stakes.
+The body count

 testimony to his honor.
 Obviously he was determined to keep his word.

 And yet, despite my